 Axinite is a group of brown to violet-brown or reddish brown minerals that sometimes occur in gem quality.
-Axinite is distinctive for its strong vitreous luster when polished, and its interesting pyro- and piezo-electric properties.
-Axinite is also popular with mineral collectors due to its unusual crystal structure.
+Axinite is distinctive due to its strong vitreous luster when polished and its interesting pyro- and piezo-electric properties.
+Axinite is popular with mineral collectors because of its unusual crystal structure.

-Axinite is referred to as a "group" because there are a number of minerals with slightly different chemical composition but with a common crystal structure.
-All the axinite minerals have a triclinic structure with unique flattened spatula shaped crystals.
+Axinite is referred to as a "group" because there are a number of minerals with a slightly different chemical composition, but with a common crystal structure.
+All the axinite minerals have a triclinic structure with unique, flattened spatula-shaped crystals.

 The different members of the axinite group vary slightly in composition.
 The axinites are defined as calcium aluminum boro-silicates by composition.
-But the different members of the group are distinguished depending on whether they the calcium is replaced by iron, magnesium or manganese.
+Members of the group are distinguished depending on whether the calcium is replaced by iron, magnesium or manganese.
 As the chemical composition varies, there are corresponding differences in color and specific gravity or density.

 The most common axinite varieties are: